 - Look at your third next available appointment times; if appointments are too far out, patients are more likely to use the ED.

-- Orient all new members on what your office hours are, how to reach you after hours, and what kinds of conditions you will see urgently.
+- Orient all new members on your office hours, how to reach you after hours, and what kinds of conditions you will see urgently.